lexibank/tlopo/out/vol3/chapter9.md

 <a id="p-276"></a>

-A for the various subspecies of _Musa_ acuminata, B for those of _Musa balbisiana_, S for the minor New Guinea species M. schizocarpa (all three in the section _Musa_) and T for Callimusa-derived genomes.
-Thus 'M. sapientum' and '_Musa paradisiaca_', the two alleged species recognised by Linnaeus, are both AAB triploid hybrids.
+A for the various subspecies of _Musa_ acuminata, B for those of _Musa balbisiana_, S for the minor New Guinea species _Musa schizocarpa_ (all three in the section _Musa_) and T for Callimusa-derived genomes.
+Thus '_Musa sapientum_' and '_Musa paradisiaca_', the two alleged species recognised by Linnaeus, are both AAB triploid hybrids.
 [Arnaud and Horry's](../sources/ArnaudandJPHorry1997) ([1997](../sources/ArnaudandJPHorry1997)) survey of 108 banana varieties in Papua New Guinea includes AA and AB diploid and AAA, AAB and ABB triploid hybrids, as well as hybrids of _Musa_ and Callimusa species.[^19]

 Biomolecular study confirms these sections and is currently bringing about a revision of ideas about the archaeobotany of bananas, which is considerably more complicated than previously thought (J. [Kennedy forthcoming](../sources/Kennedyforthcoming)).
 The transformation from wild to cultivated edible bananas occurred independently in the two sections.
 The wild species of the section _Musa_ that have contributed to edible bananas are found over a region stretching from eastern India and Sri Lanka through island SE Asia into the NW Melanesia as far as the Solomons, but the fact that New Guinea is home to many highly diverse diploid AA cultivars makes it the probable area of their domestication.
 Wild Callimusa species are confined to a region stretching from Halmahera to the Solomons, indicating that NW Melanesia was the region where Callimusa bananas were also first domesticated.